 The law allows for a 30-day supply of cannabis at one time.
 However, there is no guidance regarding the number of ounces.
 It is up to the physician in question to include a specific amount.
 Remember, they are not legally allowed to prescribe MMJ.
 They can only provide certification for MMJ.

 Can You Grow Marijuana in West Virginia with a Medical Marijuana Card?

 No. The current version of the program does not allow home cultivation.

-Where Can I Buy my MMJ?
+Where Can I Use My MMJ?

-What Is the Caregiver Process?
+What Are the Caregiver Rules?

 The caregiver must undergo a criminal background check, apply for an ID card, and register with the Bureau of Health.
 Only those aged 21+ may apply.
 The patient also needs to have an ID card issued by the Bureau.
 Incidentally, a caregiver can be designated by a maximum of five patients.
 Each MMJ patient can select a maximum of two caregivers.

 What if I Lose My Medical Card in West Virginia?

 You should get in touch with the Office of Medical Cannabis and request a replacement card as soon as possible.